jaemolihm/ElectronPhonon.jl/test/note_EPW.md

 within the degenerate subspace.
 However, this method is inconsistent so it will be removed in EPW in the future (https://forum.epw-code.org/viewtopic.php?f=3&t=1495).
 So, the EPW reference results are created by removing the corresponding code in subroutine vmewan2bloch.

+5. EPW computes velocity using the Berry connection method.
+In this Julia code, direct Wannier interpolation of velocity (`model.el_velocity_mode = :Direct`) is the default.
+To compare with EPW, set `model.el_velocity_mode = :BerryConnection`.